Bijective rigidity of uniform Roe algebras and injectivity of the comparison map

 \section{Introduction}

 Coarse geometry studies metric spaces by focusing on their large-scale structure while disregarding small-scale features.
 Since local properties play no essential role in this setting, it is customary to restrict attention to discrete metric spaces.
-Throughout this paper, we work with \emph{uniformly locally finite} metric spaces (see Definition~\ref{definition: ulf space}), also referred to as \emph{bounded geometry metric spaces}.
-A classic example is provided by a Cayley graph of a finitely generated group with the shortest path metric.
-Let $(X,d)$ and $(Y,\partial)$ be uniformly locally finite metric spaces.
+Let $(X,d)$ and $(Y,\partial)$ be metric spaces.
 A map $f \colon X \to Y$ is called \emph{coarse} if for every $R \ge 0$ there exists $S \ge 0$ such that $f$ maps subsets of $X$ of diameter at most $R$ to subsets of $Y$ of diameter at most $S$.
 Coarse maps are precisely those maps that preserve the large-scale geometry of metric spaces.
 Two coarse maps $f,g \colon X \to Y$ are said to be \emph{close} if they are at bounded distance, that is,